Our recommendations are independently selected and dentist-approved. We may earn a commission if you buy something. Why trust us?

 Oral-B cleaning modes explained

-In this article, I will explain what the different cleaning modes are and what they can do for you.
+In this article, I will explain what the different Oral-B cleaning modes are and what they can do for you.

 There’s also a handy comparison chart further down the page showing you which brushes have which cleaning modes.